SteinCode/TransferGo-Offline-Task/README.md

 To access logs you will need to access running docker php container:

--   First run `docker ps --no-trunc` and copy the container id or if useing docker desktop, navigate to php-1 container, and copy the id from there.
+-   First run `docker ps --no-trunc` and copy the container id or if using docker desktop, navigate to php-1 container, and copy the id from there.
 -   Run `docker exec -it <container_id> bash`.
 -   To check general errors or debug logs, run `tail var/log/dev.log`.
--   **For usage tracking I created a seperate log file, which can be accessed by running `tail var/log/dev_notifications.log`**
+-   **For usage tracking I created a seperate log file, which can be accessed by running `tail var/log/dev_notifications.log`.**